-In 2015, the annual contribution limit for Roth IRAs is $5,500.
-Compare that to the $18,000 you can save in a Roth 401(k).
-Some workers save in a regular 401(k) through their employer and then open a Roth IRA on their own.
+In 2019, the annual contribution limit for Roth IRAs is $6,000.
+With contribution limits of $19,000, Roth 401(k) plans allow for contributions that are triple those of Roth IRAs.
+Some workers save with a regular 401(k) through their employer and then open a Roth IRA on their own.
 They do this to diversify their tax burden in retirement.
 Now that Roth 401(k)s are becoming more widely available to employees, more workers are wondering how to choose between a Roth 401(k) and a Roth IRA.

 Well, the IRS may have chosen for you.
-With the Roth 401(k), anyone can contribute, no matter how rich.
-There is no income limit.
+With the Roth 401(k), there is no income limit, so anyone can contribute, no matter how rich.
 Roth IRAs, on the other hand, are designed with lower- and middle-income savers in mind.
-This year, the AGI phase-out range for a married couple filing jointly is $183,000-$193,000.
-For those filing singly, the range is $116,000 to $131,000.
+This year, the adjusted gross income (AGI) phase-out range for a married couple filing jointly is $193,00 to $203,000.
+For those filing single, the range is $122,000 to $137,000.

-If you like the sound of a Roth 401(k) but your company doesn’t provide access to one, consider taking your case to HR.
-Fight for your right to Roth now, rather than waiting to see if your next gig will offer you a Roth 401(k).
-The more time your savings have to grow in a Roth 401(k), the greater the benefits to you.
+If you like the sound of a Roth 401(k) but your company doesn’t provide access to one, consider taking your case to HR and asking for a Roth 401(k).
+The more time your savings has to grow in a Roth 401(k), the greater the benefits to you.
 That’s because you’ll see more tax-free earnings as your savings compound with time.
-Compound interest: it’s like magic!

 - Figure out how much you’ll need to save to retire comfortably.
 An easy way to get ahead on saving for retirement is by taking advantage of employer 401(k) matching.